mcmah309/Public/C/MapReduce/README.txt

-﻿Compilation: In folder p4, run "make" to compile.
-This will produce the executables “client” and “server” located in folder p4.
+﻿Compilation: In folder MapReduce, run "make" to compile.
+This will produce the executables “client” and “server” located in folder MapReduce.

-In terminal, inside file p4, run "make clean" to remove all the executables files, MapperInput, and log
+In terminal, inside file MapReduce, run "make clean" to remove all the executables files, MapperInput, and log

 Additional assumptions: Arguments when running the program will be in this format-
 	For Server: